Skip to main content

 General Travel Advice

-As there is no Irish Embassy or Consulate in the Costa Rica, we are limited in the help we can offer you in an emergency situation.
-However, if there is an emergency, or if you need help and advice, you can contact the Embassy of Ireland in Mexico on +52 55 5520 5803.
+As there is no Irish Embassy in Costa Rica. we are limited in the help we can offer you in an emergency.
+However, if you need assistance, you can contact the Irish Embassy in Mexico City.

 Safety and Security